ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Proposed Method

 \subsection{Chest ROI Mask Generation}

 We employ the well-established U-net \cite{Ronneberger2015U-Net:Segmentation} segmentation model to extract the lung regions from the input CXR images.
 We train the model using the 247 images from the JSRT dataset \cite{shiraishi2000development}.
 The segmentation model produces undesirable small islands in the case of some images.
 To address these issues, we binarize and apply post-processing to the segmentation results to remove the unwanted islands based on the anatomical characteristics of the lungs.
 Since all other islands are small compared to the lung islands, we filter out the largest two islands representing the right and left lung.
 The sternum region is also important for some thoracic diseases and contains crucial information for classification.
 To retain this region, we use the convex hull operation \cite{preparata1977convex}.
 Finally, we use morphological expansion to retain further information from the pleural regions.
-The overall chest ROI mask generation flow chart is provided in Fig. \ref{fig:segworkflow}.
-Some of the CXR images and their corresponding generated masks are shown in Fig. \ref{fig:segfig}.
+The overall chest ROI mask generation flow chart is provided in Fig.~\ref{fig:segworkflow}.
+Some of the CXR images and their corresponding generated masks are shown in Fig.~\ref{fig:segfig}.
+These postprocessing operations are represented by the postprocessing block in the ThoraX-PriorNet full architecture in Fig.~\ref{fig:model_lungabnormmask}. \copyrightnotice